FORTUNE 500 COMPANIES

 or dominate their markets.
 We don't hear

-t the GM or VW scandals until
+about the GM or VW scandals until

-break.
+after they break.
 (Once they do, we

 get good coverage, but that's